dengking/programming-language/docs/C-family-language/C++/Language-reference/Functions/Overload-resolution/accu-Overload-Resolution.md

 In most cases a function template behaves just like a normal function when considering overload resolution.
 The template argument deduction is applied, if it succeeds, the function is added to the candidates set.
 Such a function is handled like any other function, except when two viable functions are equally good, the non-template one is selected.
 In case both are a specialisation of a function template, partial ordering rules are applied.
 The partial ordering rules are out of the scope of this article.

+> NOTE: 在“Ordering of Viable Functions”章节中，对此进行了介绍:
+>
+> It is a non-template and the other function is a template specialisation
+>
+>

 ## Conclusion